takahe-linux/pkgs/docs/roadmap.md

 Packages to be fixed:
 - make (tries to use /bin/sh)
 - epoch's config is currently broken
+- All packages using ${_licensedir} currently use /usr/share/license; they
+  should use /usr/share/licenses.
+This needs to be changed during the next full rebuild (ie GCC version bump).

 Note that file is currently broken (segfaults after running), but that is fixed in git (checked 142c984) so should be fixed in the next release.